-Aaron Match is a Ph.D. student studying Atmospheric and Oceanic Sciences at Princeton University.
-Aaron studies the processes that lead to the observed winds and chemical distributions in Earth’s stratosphere, which is the layer of the atmosphere that contains the protective ozone layer.
+Aaron Match is a National Science Foundation postdoctoral research fellow at New York University.
+Aaron received his Ph.D. in Atmospheric and Oceanic Sciences at Princeton University.
+Aaron researches the processes that lead to the observed winds and chemical distributions in Earth’s stratosphere, which is the layer of the atmosphere that contains the protective ozone layer.
 Aaron earned a B.Sc. in Atmospheric Science at Cornell University.

 Nathaniel Tarshish is a graduate student studying the physics of climate at UC Berkeley.
 Prior to graduate school, he earned a B.Sc. in Mathematical Physics from Brown University, and investigated ocean fluid dynamics as a researcher in Princeton University’s Department of Geosciences.

 Emma Ignaszewski supports Climate Up Close by crafting accessible communications tools that maintain scientific integrity.
-In the professional sphere, Emma works at the Good Food Institute, creating a sustainable, healthy, and just food system.
+In the professional sphere, Emma works at the Good Food Institute, accelerating the alternative protein industry to progress towards a sustainable, healthy, and just food system.
 She has a background in TEDx organizing, served as an AmeriCorps volunteer in Central New York, and earned a B.A. in English from Cornell University.

 A select few should not hold the keys to climate science.
 We all share a common right to hear the scientific evidence and reach our own independent judgments.
 But on climate change, the American public is rarely presented with a fair hearing of the facts.

 Instead, the national conversation too often revolves around the opinions of politicians, not the people.

 Our principles are rooted in transparency, opportunity & inquiry.